 A solicitor advocate, Andrew has considerable experience assisting clients in relation to a wide range of regulatory/public law and other commercial disputes.

-His public law practice includes judicial review, professional regulation, human rights and freedom of information issues.
+His public law practice includes judicial review, professional regulation, public inquiries, human rights and freedom of information issues.

 Andrew has worked with clients in numerous sectors including accountancy, consumer products, financial regulation, gambling including casinos and lotteries, gas and electricity, health, local government, pensions, planning and environment, professional discipline, public sector projects, tax, telecoms and broadcasting, transport and water.